 Researcher biography

-My expertise is structural timber engineering and my research interests encompass the theory, analysis, design and performance of timber connections, detailing for timber durability, timber offsite construction using both engineered wood products and light timber framing and design for manufacture, assembly and disassembly (DfMA+D).
-I joined UQ in 2019 as a lecturer in structural engineering.
-Prior to that I completed a PhD on the seismic performance of connections in tall timber buildings at the University of Canterbury, New Zealand.
+I joined UQ in 2019 and prior to that I completed a PhD on the seismic performance of connections in tall timber buildings at the University of Canterbury, Aotearoa New Zealand.
 I also hold a Masters of Science in structural engineering from Delft University of Technology, and a Bachelor of Science from Karlsruhe Institute of Technology.
 In the past I have researched geodesic bamboo domes and bamboo connections.

 Areas of research